 - “Nudging Debt: On the Ethics of Behavioral Paternalism in Personal Finance,” Journal of Financial Counseling and Planning, 28(2), 2017, pp. 225-34.

 - "Dignity on the Line: The Kantian Ethics and Economics of Work,” in Fair Work: Ethics, Social Policy, Globalization, edited by Kory Schaff (Rowman & Littlefield International, 2017)

 - “‘What I Had to Do’: The Ethics of Wonder Woman’s Execution of Maxwell Lord,” in Wonder Woman and Philosophy, edited by Jacob M. Held (Wiley Blackwell, 2017), pp. 104-114

 - “Nudging Merit Goods: Conceptual, Normative, and Practical Connections,” Forum for Social Economics (online June 23, 2016)

 - “The Ethical Issues Behind Expanding the Right to Try Pre-Approval Drugs and Medical Devices,” Mercatus Research (2016)

-- “Overview of Behavioral Economics and Policy," forthcoming in Nudges: Regulations vs. Markets, edited by James Broughel and Sherzod Abdukadirov, Palgrave, 2016, pp. 15-36
+- “Overview of Behavioral Economics and Policy," in Nudge Theory in Action: Behavioral Design in Policy and Markets, edited by Sherzod Abdukadirov, Palgrave, 2016, pp. 15-36

 - “The Crucial Importance of Interests in Libertarian Paternalism,” in Nudging - Possibilities, Limitations and Applications in European Law and Economics, edited by Klaus Mathis and Avishalom Tor, Springer, 2016, pp. 21-38